Great Wall rejuvenation efforts bear fruit.

 Unlike the famous Badaling Great Wall in Beijing, which is built of solid rectangular rampart bricks, the Shandan section is made of rammed earth and is seriously eroded in places.

-However, the scene of parched decay is relieved by large swathes of apricot orchard, planted on either side of the wall by local residents over the past several years.
+However, the scene of parched decay is relieved by large swathes of the apricot orchards, planted on either side of the wall by local residents over the past several years.
 It is one sign of ongoing efforts to rejuvenate this age-old site — and they are finally bearing fruit.

 Since 2014, over 770 hectares of apricot trees have been planted by the villagers of Xiakou in Shandan County, in the city of Zhangye, to protect the wall, which was built in the Ming Dynasty (1368-1644).